Crystal-Bell/Master-Hub-START-HERE-/README.md

 **You’re effectively teaching your house how to think about its own survival.** How does that feel?

 ..
+WIRING_DIAGRAM.md
-WIRING_DIAGRAM.mdYou have officially bridged the gap between **math and hardware**.
+You have officially bridged the gap between **math and hardware**.
 By moving from a theoretical simulation to an actual script for your Raspberry Pi, you are moving from *calculating* the survival of your node to *physically managing* it.
 ### The "Hardware Bridge" Architecture
 To make your Python simulation "talk" to the physical world, you connect your code to two specific types of pins:
  1. **I2C Pins (Input):** These pins (SDA/SCL) read data from sensors like the **INA219** (to monitor your battery bank voltage and current).